RFID Systems for

-Industrial processes in automotive and industrial manufacturing rely on Xerafy RFID Tags to capture information on the assembly line, in the specialized workshop, on the shop floor.
+Manufacturing RFID Systems are designed to provide visibility into specific processes.
+For instance, the automotive industry relies on Xerafy RFID Tags to capture information on the assembly line, in specialized workshops, on the shop floor.

-How to achieve optimal read-range and accuracy?
-How do you embed an RFID tag?
-Xerafy RFID Tags include both On-Metal as well as In-Metal options, with customization services available.
+How to achieve optimal read-range and accuracy with On-Metal RFID?
+How do embeddable RFID tags work?
+Xerafy RFID Tags include both On-Metal as well as In-Metal options, with Custom RFID services available.

-Industrial RFID Tags are used in the high-temperature production processes of Metal foundries, Composite materials, Ceramic, Concrete, Iron and Steel, Chemicals, among others.
+Industrial RFID Tags are used in the high-temp production processes of Metal foundries, Composite materials, Ceramic, Concrete, Iron and Steel, Pharmaceuticals, Chemicals, among others.

-Xerafy's Industrial RFID Tags' superior design allows them to withstand high temperatures as well as the extreme cleaning regimens they are associated with, without damage or performance degradation.
+Xerafy's Industrial RFID Tags' superior design allows them to withstand extreme temperatures, moisture, and pressure, as well as the cleaning regimens they are associated with, without damage or performance degradation.

 Embeddable RFID Tags are designed to be injection-molded by OEMs and suppliers into their consumables, parts, and systems.

-By adding native RFID/IoT capabilities at point-of-manufacturing, they enable the digitization of integrated supply chains with real-time information and added flexibility.
+By adding RFID capabilities at point-of-manufacture, they enable the digitization of integrated supply chains with real-time information and added flexibility.

 Xerafy pioneered the concept of 'Embeddable RFID', be it in metal or in plastic, and offers a full range of ready-to-use and customizable products.

 Molding, casting, stamping, cutting...: Industrial Molds and Dies are essential to mass production.